pivotal/docs-platform-automation/docs/how-to-guides/creating-a-product-config-file.md

 To use an ops file, add `-o`
 with the path to the ops file you want to use to your `interpolate` command.

-So, to enable TCP routing in Pivotal Application Service, you would add `-o features/tcp_routing-enable.yml`.
+So, to enable TCP routing in Tanzu Application Service, you would add `-o features/tcp_routing-enable.yml`.
 For the rest of this guide, the vars for this feature are referred to as `feature-vars.yml`.
 If you run your complete command, you should again get a list of any newly-required variables.